EngineerEsraa/esraa.git.io/README.md

       - ECG and EOG simulator
       - Syring Pump Prototype and etc..

-   -Participated in a Machine Learning Projects such as :
+   -Participated in a Machine Learning Projects such as:
       - Prediction of Diabetes *Readmission* .
    - Participated in **a Surgery Clinic WebSite** .

 ## <span style ="color:blue"> **Activities**